Canon 1200D vs Nikon D90

 Both the 1200D and the D90 have been discontinued, but can regularly be found used on eBay.
 The D90 was replaced by the Nikon D7000, while the 1200D was followed by the Canon 1300D.

 Review summary: Canon 1200D vs Nikon D90

-So what is the bottom line?
-Which of the two cameras – the Canon 1200D or the Nikon D90 – has the upper hand?
+So what conclusions can be drawn?
+Is there a clear favorite between the Canon 1200D and the Nikon D90?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 1200D: